Fars province

-Fars Province (Note: استان فارس, /fa/), also known historically as Pars Province (Note: استان پارس, /fa/), Persis or Farsistan (فارسستان), is one of the 31 provinces of Iran.
+Fars Province, (Note: استان فارس, /fa/) historically known as Pars, Farsistan, and Persis, is one of the 31 provinces of Iran.
 Its capital is the city of Shiraz.

-Pars province has an area of 122,400 km^{2} and is located in Iran's southwest, in Region 2.
+Fars province has an area of 122,400 km^{2} and is located in Iran's southwest, in Region 2.
 It neighbours the provinces of Bushehr to the west, Hormozgan to the south, Kerman and Yazd to the east, Isfahan to the north, and Kohgiluyeh and Boyer-Ahmad to the northwest.

 Etymology

-The Persian word Fârs (فارس), derived from the earlier form Pârs (پارس), which is in turn derived from Pârsâ (𐎱𐎠𐎼𐎿), the Old Persian name for the Persis region.
-The names Parsa and Persia originate from this region.
+The Persian word Fârs (فارس), derived from the earlier form Pârs (پارس), which is in turn derived from Pârsâ (𐎱𐎠𐎼𐎿), the native Old Persian name for the region and the source of the Ancient Greek word Persis.
+The English word Persia also originates from this region, ultimately through the Ancient Greek Persis.

 Pars is the historical homeland of the Persian people.
 It was the homeland of the Achaemenid and Sasanian Persian dynasties of Iran, who reigned on the throne by the time of the ancient Persian Empires.
 The ruins of the Achaemenid capitals Pasargadae and Persepolis, among others, demonstrate the ancient history of the region.
 Due to the historical importance of this region, the entire country has historically been also referred to as Persia in the West.
 Prior to caliphate rule, this region was known as Pars.